-Real-time p50/p95/p99 latency, GC behavior, allocation rate, and throughput metrics — updated every second
+Runtime SLO dashboard: handler p50/p95/p99 latency, GC pause cost, allocation pressure, client update throughput, and queue backpressure — updated every second

-• p50 (median): Typical processing time — your baseline experience
+• p50 (median): Typical handler processing time after an event is dequeued.

-• p95: The "busy period" latency — what happens during market opens
+• p95: The "busy period" handler latency — what happens during market opens.

 p50